lilynuraini/lily/content/authors/admin/_index.md

 superuser: true
 title: Lily Nur Aini
 ---
 This is the place where I write what I learn.
-Come look around, you may find something interesing.
+Come look around, you may find something interesting.